yvlaere/yvl-chess/README.md

 # chess_engine
-UCI-compliant chess engine written in C++.
+UCI-compliant chess engine written in C++

 ## Move generation
 Moves are generated using bitboard attack lookup tables and magic bitboards.
 Moves are made and unmade.
 Details in jupyter notebooks.